Fast and reliable restringing service is available. Contact me about jewellery repairs or pearl replacement in earrings.

 How can you tell if the pearls are genuine?

 You can usually tell an imitation by slightly biting on it.
 Fake pearls glide across your teeth, while the layers of nacre on real pearls feel gritty.
+You can also feel the same grittiness or smoothness if you take two pearls and rub them against each other.

 Are the peacock colors of these freshwater pearls naturally dark?

 Some of them yes, some are not.
 The cultured freshwater pearls you find on this website will mostly have naturally light colors, like ivory-white, peachy-pink or purple-lavender colors.
 The other and dark colors are dyed or color enhanced.
-The dyed colors might fade a little in years of time if you don't follow the instructions of how to care about your freshwater pearls.
+The dyed colors might fade a little in years of time if you don't follow the instructions of how to care for your freshwater pearls.

 Are the sea-shell pearls real?